 From the time serial programming has begun, neither programmable flag will be valid until the full set of bits required to fill all the offset registers has been written.
 Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus tPAF, PAE will be valid after the next two rising RCLK edges plus tPAE plus tSKEW2.

-It is only possible to read the flag offset values via the parallel output port Qn.
+It is not possible to read the flag offset values in a serial mode.